About The Landing

 We are always looking for passionate, committed volunteers to serve alongside us.
 Please visit our volunteer page to learn how you can join The Landing family.
 The process includes submitting an application, passing a background check, and attending a volunteer training.
 Contact us with any questions you may have by emailing email@example.com.

-We require our volunteers to pay the fee for a background check because we want to ensure all of our volunteers are committed.
+We require our volunteers to pay the fee for a background check because we want to ensure all of our volunteers are committed and to do our due diligence for the safety of our clients.
 The work we do requires a high level of security clearance, which costs $39.
-We also want to make sure we do our due diligence so that our clients are safe.
+(In some cases, the background checks may cost more than $39 depending on where you have lived in the past.
+We suggest you go through the background application before finding out the final cost of the background check.)
 Out of 80 volunteers we trained in 2016 year, 15-20 are actually active volunteers.
 If we paid for every background check, The Landing would lose a significant amount of money on volunteers who don’t spend time serving with The Landing - money that could be used to serve our clients more effectively.
 Our Board has decided incurring the fees for background checks is not fiscally responsible since we are supported through generous donors.
 However, we never want a lack of funds to prevent anyone from serving alongside The Landing.
 If a volunteer does not have the means to pay the $39, we will gladly discuss the situation and find a way to help provide the funds.
 We will ask for a commitment of volunteering at least once a month for one year from all volunteers we help provide funds.
+Contact firstname.lastname@example.org with questions or concerns.